 Q7.
-Can Employees Excepted from Furlough Perform Non-excepted Work at NASA?
+Can Excepted Employees perform non-excepted work at NASA?

 Answer: Generally, no. If an excepted activity can be performed in less than an entire day, the employee performing it is required to resume furlough status after completing the function.
 However, if the excepted activity must be performed intermittently throughout the course of the work schedule, and the intervals in between are too short to enable the employee to be furloughed and then recalled in time to perform the function, the employee may remain at work and may perform non-excepted functions during these intervals.